DeckOfPandas/sandbox/nhshd20-email-3-draft.md

 **Can I bring my child(ren)?**: We don't have childcare facilities, but quiet-ish children are welcome to join you (if your group doesn't mind).

 **Socialising?**: Yes.
-Friday and Saturday evenings, somewhere close to the RCoA.
-Do come.
-Details tba.
+Friday and Saturday evenings.
+See below for details.

 **I can't make it**: We're sad.
 But please do cancel your ticket (attached to this email), or tell hello@nhshackday.com.